-CREDITS 1.
-One of f the fo llowing courses (3 or 4 credits): ENG 302 Introduction to English Language Studies 3 LIN 200 Introduction to Language 3 LIN 401 Introduction to Linguistics 4 2.
-All of t he follo owing courses (12 credits): LLT 307 Methods of Second and Foreign Language Teaching 3 LLT 346 Pedagogical English Grammar for English Teachers 3 LLT 361 Second and Foreign Language Learning 3 LLT 496 Practicum in Adult English as a Second Language Teachi ng 3
+1. .
+One of the following courses (3 or 4 credits): ENG 302 Introduction to English Language Studies 3 LIN 200 Introduction to Language 3 LIN 401 Introduction to Linguistics 4 2.
+2. All of the following courses (12 credits): LLT 307 Methods of Second and Foreign Language Teaching 3 LLT 346 Pedagogical English Grammar for English Teachers 3 LLT 361 Second and Foreign Language Learning 3 LLT 496 Practicum in Adult English as a Second Language Teaching 3

-SPECIALIZATION IN COGNITIVE SCIENCE
+MINOR IN COGNITIVE SCIENCE

-The Specialization in Cognitive Science introduces students to one of the most important remaining mysteries in science: the nature of the mind and how biological systems process complex information to produce thought and adaptive behavior, and how artificial systems can be endowed with the same capabilities.
+The Minor in Cognitive Science introduces students to one of the most important remaining mysteries in science: the nature of the mind and how biological systems process complex information to produce thought and adaptive behavior, and how artificial systems can be endowed with the same capabilities.
 The scientific study of the nature of mind requires familiarity with many different theoretical perspectives and empirical traditions, and an appreciation for the concerns of several different academic disciplines.
-Students enrolled in this specialization will gain understanding from a variety of disciplinary viewpoints, of problems in cognitive science.
+Students enrolled in this minor will gain understanding from a variety of disciplinary viewpoints, of problems in cognitive science.

-The Specialization in Cognitive Science is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University.
-With the approval of the department and college that administer the student's degree program, the courses that are used to satisfy the requirements for the specialization may also be used to satisfy the requirements for the bachelor's degree.
+The Minor in Cognitive Science is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University.
+With the approval of the department and college that administer the student's degree program, the courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.

-Students who plan to complete the requirements for the Specialization in Cognitive Science should consult the undergraduate advisor for cognitive science in the department.
+Students who plan to complete the requirements for the Minor in Cognitive Science should consult the undergraduate advisor for cognitive science.

-Requirements for the Specialization in Cognitive Science
+Requirements for the Minor in Cognitive Science

-Students must complete a minimum of 20 credits from the courses listed below.
-Independent study and special topics courses must be approved in advance by the advisor for the specialization, to ensure that the content of the course is specifically related to cognitive science.
+Students must complete a minimum of 18 credits from the courses listed below.
+Independent study and special topics courses must be approved in advance by the advisor for the minor, to ensure that the content of the course is specifically related to cognitive science.
 Students are encouraged to take advantage of research opportunities with specific faculty members through independent study.
-The students program of study must be approved by the advisor for the specialization.
+The students program of study must be approved by the advisor for the minor.